CarlosUvaSilva/ps-challenge/README.md

 - The Elixir API has some simple tests that can be run with `PANDASCORE_AUTH_TOKEN=XXXXXX mix test`

 # Run Iex interpreter by typing iex -S mix
-- if you want to run the Elixir interpreter use `PANDASCORE_AUTH_TOKEN=XXXXX iex -S mix
+If you want to run the Elixir interpreter first you need to first setup the database
-`
+- `mix ecto.create`
+- `mix ecto.migrate`

+Then run the command `PANDASCORE_AUTH_TOKEN=XXXXX iex -S mix`